Digits-Partners/Articles/README.md

 | X<sup>(i)\<t\></sup> | The t<sup>th</sup> element/sequence in the i<sup>th</sup> training example input|
 | Y<sup>(i)\<t\></sup> |The t<sup>th</sup> element/sequence in the i<sup>th</sup> training example output|

-## Words embeding
+## Words embeding (WE)

-Enables the relationship between words such as analogies, similarities, or any other business logic that might be of interest.
-Here some of the key apsects of this exercise:
+(WE) captures the relationship between words such as analogies, similarities, or any other business logic that might be of interest.
+Here some of the key apsects of this concept:

 1. Based on the words corpus, identify a space of features, called embeding space, that would best capture the relationships between words wihtin your domain of interest.
 [Mikolov et. al., 2013, Linguistic regularities in continous space word representation].
 Similarities that hold in n-densional space, may not hold after t-SNE mapping. t-SNE algorithm takes an n dimensional vector and maps in a non-linear way to the 2-dimensional space